 10.2.1.
 COBOL Package – Extend Schema to Handle EBCDIC¶

-The COBOL package is a (large) Python __init__.py
+The COBOL package is a (large) Python __init__.py module which

 includes much of the public API for working with COBOL files.